Residential Boiler Prices: Here’s What to Expect Today

 - National Average: $5,678

 When temperatures dip below a comfortable range, having the right boiler installed can help ensure that heating costs remain low without sacrificing the level of preferred warmth.
-Choosing a new residential boiler can be daunting, but armed with the right information, it’s easier to make an informed decision about your heating system.
+Choosing a new residential water boiler can be daunting, but armed with the right information, it’s easier to make an informed decision about your heating system.
 Size is not the only consideration when choosing a new boiler: the efficiency rating and the heating method are considerations, too.
 The costs to run a boiler can also vary depending on the current prices of heating methods such as oil and propane.
 Residential boiler prices vary based on size, efficiency rating, and fuel type (which includes oil, electric, propane, steam, or a combination of these) with the national average being $5,678, a price that includes installation.

 How to Calculate Residential Boiler Prices

 Residential boiler prices are primarily determined by the size of the unit, which correlates to the BTU (British Thermal Unit) output.
 The average cost of a residential boiler unit without installation ranges between $2,700 and $7,700 with corresponding BTU outputs of 80,000 and 200,000, respectively.

 This easy method can help choose which size boiler is best for your home.